The Mulberry Bush School

 - The vigilance of staff and their sound knowledge of children’s complex needs contribute towards a safe and nurturing environment.
 Safety is clearly a priority and through observation it is clear children experience a sense of feeling safe.

-- Monitoring and analysis of trends and behaviours enables the school to develop strategies to minimise the use of high risk interventions.
+- Monitoring and analysis of trends and behaviour enables the school to develop strategies to minimise the use of high risk interventions.
 Records demonstrate this is successful with the number of high risk holds decreasing.
 Safeguarding is robust but points for improvement have been made in relation to record keeping and the behaviour management policy; shortfalls were not observed in practice.

 - Leadership and management of the residential provision are excellent.
 There is a strong culture of continual improvement.
 Children are cared for by an highly competent and motivated staff team who are extremely well supported themselves.